mrhead/dalli-connection-issues/README.md

 ### Files

-- `memcached.rb` dummy memcached server which responds to version request but ignores everything else
+- `memcached.rb` dummy memcached server which responds to a version request but ignores everything else
 - `test.rb` test which reproduces indefinite connection retries

 ### How to reproduce the issue